prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 * This kind of authentication uses the device's unique identifiers to generate a profile for the user.
 * If you try to authenticate with that device from then on, GameSparks will recognize that device as a unique user.

 *1.* The code for this is very similar to the user authentication, except that it doesn't expect a username or password.
-It does, however allow you to input a display name.
+It does, however, allow you to input a display name.
 We'll create a method to call this request from:

 ![](img/UnityFB/22.png)